Young Innovators Lead Africa’s Food Systems at AYuTe NextGen 2025

 Despite its challenges, “agriculture still remains the biggest platform for job creation,” Ifedi said.

-A new report on the role of youth in agriculture from Heifer International, which includes input from nearly 30,000 young Africans and hundreds of farmers and farm organizations in Africa, identifies additional challenges preventing youth from fully engaging in farming, most notably lack of financing, land, markets and training.
+Research from Heifer International, which includes input from nearly 30,000 young Africans and hundreds of farmers and farm organizations in Africa, identifies additional challenges preventing youth from fully engaging in farming, most notably lack of financing, land, markets and training.

 Agriculture is “where the young people in Africa don’t want to go to,” Ifedi said.
 “That’s where their parents don’t want them to go, because the … impression that we have about agriculture, because of the fact that it’s not driven by technology, is that [it] is not aspirational for the youth.”